ZellyDev-Games/OpenSplit/CONTRIBUTING.md

 ## Thank You

 Your time and ideas make OpenSplit better for everyone.
-If you get stuck or want guidance on where to start, open a Discussion or issue.
+If you get stuck or want guidance on where to start, open a Discussion or issue, or find us on Discord.